JCMexplains/writing-for-success-2023/textbook.md

 #### What To Record

-Table 11.5 shows the details you should record for commonly used sources.
+This table shows the details you should record for commonly used sources.
 Use these details to develop a working bibliography---a preliminary list of sources that you will later use to develop the References section of your paper.